bkpleb/old.github.io/index.md

 * [Lightning Network](https://en.wikipedia.org/wiki/Lightning_Network): I have a personal [node](https://github.com/raspiblitz/raspiblitz) and wish to be a fulltime node runner (why not?).
-It is the next payment system where anyone and anywhere can transact BTC in form of sats with _very minimal fees_.
-It has immense potential and more people hopping on board, the better.
+It is the next payment system and you cannot convince me otherwise.

 * [Security engineering](https://pentesterlab.com/profile/3c9762377542915b2cc2fbdf94): Personally, security engineering isn't something I want to pursue but having the mindset is extremely vital.
 I like to do [CTFs](https://ctftime.org/team/226953) whenever I have time with tendency to solve OSINT, web, and misc challs.